BrianKellyCS/Jukebox/README.md

 - Stream radio directly from predefined URLs.
 - Search for and play content from YouTube when not available locally.
 - Download media from YouTube and save it to specific directories.
+- Search for movies using the `mov-cli` tool when installed.

 ## Getting Started